310mc/https-310mc.github.io-tl/source/_posts/management_story/midori.md

 {% endbubble %}

 {% bubble Kanata %}
-*puka, puka*…♪ oh, midori…? hello~ have you also come to bathe?
+*puka, puka*…♪ oh, midori…? hello~ have you also come to [bathe]?
 {% endbubble %}

 {% bubble Midori %}
-Woah—Something came out the water…!
+Woah— Something came out the water…!
 Um, Shinkai-senpai?
 What’re you doing in there?
 {% endbubble %}

 {% bubble Kanata %}
-hehehe, i’m bathing, of course~ it feels so nice to be soaked in water…♪
+fufufu, i am [bathing], of course~ it feels so [nice] to be soaked in water…♪
 {% endbubble %}

 {% bubble Midori %}